Skip to content

 Step 1: Import Libraries and Load Dataset

 In this step we will import all the necessary libraries.
 This dataset contains customer information, including age, income and spending score.
+You can download the dataset from here.

 Python